Eric Wu: Early career

-Wu obtained a bachelor's degree in law from National Taiwan University, and continued his legal studies at Harvard Law School while earning a master's in business administration from Harvard University.
 Wu became a lawyer in New York before returning to Taiwan, where he taught at Soochow University and led the Taiwan Securities Company, a subsidiary of Taishin Financial Holdings, as chairman.
 Wu retained his business leadership positions while serving on the Legislative Yuan.
-Wu's elder brothers Thomas and Eugene are also businessmen.
-Eric Wu's sister Wu Ju-yueh is the eldest of his siblings.
 For a time, Eric Wu rented the residence of entrepreneur Chiang A-hsin, and established the Chin Kuang Fu Foundation in 1995 to maintain the property.